 43. Not just a Train Station

-The train station might not be interesting as a first sight, but as it is in the heart of the city you will go by.
+The train station might not be interesting at first sight, but as it is in the heart of the city, you will end up passing by.
 It is located just next to the bullring.

 The building itself is one of the main works of the Valencian Art Noveau and it was declared Goof of Cultural heritage in 1987.

-Therefore, why not giving it a second chance having a larger look?
+Therefore, why not give it a second chance by having a closer look?

-I do recommend to have a glance at the interior too, as the decoration of theh vestibule is also beautiful.
+I do recommend to have a glance at the interior too, as the decoration of the vestibule is also beautiful.

 44. Turia Park

-The biggest park in Valencia, with more than 150 hectares, is an astounding lineal park that will brink you relaxation and fresh air in the middle of the city.
+The biggest park in Valencia, with more than 150 hectares, is an astounding lineal park that will bring you relaxation and fresh air in the middle of the city.

 The park used to be a river, but the Turia river burst its bank in 1957.

 The riverbed has been converted into this beautiful park.